 Birdwatching Journals: Preserve Your Bird Watching Experience

-By Rick Chapo and wild-bird-watching.com
+By Rick Chapo, reviewed by: wild-bird-watching.com

-woman on lawn writing in journal
+woman on lawn writing in bird watching journal

-If you have never considered keeping a birdwatching journal, maybe now is a good time to consider the best way.
+If you have never considered keeping a bird watching journal, maybe now is a good time to consider the best way.

 Author Rick Chapo and the team explains the ins and outs of keeping a birdwatching journal and why you would want to.